gbif/dwc-dp/darwin-core-conceptual-model.md

 * Non-permanent relationships between *Organisms* can be represented by *OrganismInteractions*.
 Note that these interactions are explicitly at the *Organism* level, not at the *Taxon* level.
 Thus, you would expect observed interaction types such as "visited" rather than habitual interactions types such as "visits".
 Similarly, you should not capture an interaction type such as "parasitoid of" unless that behavior was observed for that particular *Organism*, in which case a better relationship phrase might be "parasitized".

 * Figure 4 shows two relationships between *OrganismInteraction* and *Occurrence*.
-One of these is to represent the actor or subject side of the interaction, while the other is to represent the target or object side of the interaction.
+One of these is to represent the actor or subject side of the interaction while the other is to represent the target or object side of the interaction.
 In practice, this would usually involve creating two *Occurrence* records (instances) — one for each *Organism*.
-Only in the special case of an *Organism* engaged in a self-directed behavior would only one *Occurrence* record be needed.
+In the special case of an *Organism* engaged in a self-directed behavior, only one *Occurrence* record is needed.

 * The two *Occurrences* participating in an *OrganismInteraction* are different things that happened at the same place and time (e.g., the behaviors of the two participating *Organism* could easily be different).
 The *OrganismInteraction* is yet something else that happened at that same *Location* and time.
 Though all three of these *Events* may (but do not necessarily) share the same spatio-temporal context, the activities were distinct.
 For example, a hummingbird was flying (a behavior characterizing one *Occurrence*) as it "drank nectar from" (the interaction with) a flower (the other *Occurrence*).
 The *OrganismInteraction* did not fly, the hummingbird did.
 The interaction is its own *Event* with its potentially own characteristics apart from those of the *Occurrences*.

 ### **Implementation notes**

-The implementation notes about in the *Event* section also apply to *Occurrences* and *OrganismInteractions*, namely, that in practice it may be beneficial to allow a single *Event* to provide the spatio-temporal context for multiple activities (two *Occurrences* and their corresponding *OrganismInteraction*) simultaneously.
+The implementation notes in the *Event* section also apply to *Occurrences* and *OrganismInteractions*, namely, that in practice it may be beneficial to allow a single *Event* to provide the spatio-temporal context for multiple activities (two *Occurrences* and their corresponding *OrganismInteraction*).

-Depending on the intended use of *Occurrence* and *Organism* data, it may simplify data sharing models to subsume the *Organism* information within *Occurrences*.
+Depending on the intended use of *Occurrence* and *Organism* data, it may simplify data sharing models to subsume *Organism* information within *Occurrences*.

 ## **2.4 MaterialEntity, ChronometricAge and GeologicalContext (non-normative)**

-In Darwin Core, a *MaterialEntity* is defined as, "An entity that can be identified, exists for some period of time, and consists in whole or in part of physical matter while it exists."
-The DwC-CM provides a framework for representing the relationships between *MaterialEntities* and other classes that provide the contexts in which they are found and used, as shown in Figure 5\.
+In Darwin Core, a *MaterialEntity* is defined as "An entity that can be identified, exists for some period of time, and consists in whole or in part of physical matter while it exists."
+The DwC-CM provides a framework for representing the relationships between *MaterialEntities* and other classes that provide the contexts in which they are found and used, as shown in Figure 5.

 <img src="{{ '/images/material.png' | relative_url }}" alt="MaterialEntity Conceptual Model"
      style="max-width:100%;height:auto;width:100%;">